mspraggs/pyQCD/README.md

     make

 If you want to use CUDA, then you'll need to specify the path to CUSP when you run cmake.
-For example, if you you clone the CUSP library into /home/user/cusplibrary, then you'll need to run:
+For example, if you clone the CUSP library into /home/user/cusplibrary, then you'll need to run:

     cmake . -DCUSP_INCLUDE_DIR=/home/user/cusplibrary
     make lattice
     make

+If you don't want to use CUDA, then you can either omit the CUSP library include path, in which case cmake will fall back to Eigen's sparse matrix inverters, or use the flag -DUSE_CUDA=0 when running cmake.

-The package can then be installed:
+With the package configured, the package can then be installed:

     sudo make install